Folktales of North and European Variants in the United States

-Perhaps one of the best known stories of explanation which combines religious beliefs, how-and-why explanations, and references to Indian custom, is ''Star Boy,'' which has many versions.
+Perhaps one of the best-known stories of explanation which combines religious beliefs, how-and-why explanations, and references to Indian custom, is ''Star Boy,'' which has many versions.

-In this story, Star Boy, expelled from the sky world with his mother and marked with a mysterious scar because of her disobedience, becomes known as Scar face.
+In this story, Star Boy, expelled from the sky world with his mother and marked with a mysterious scar because of her disobedience, becomes known as Scarface.
 In order to marry, he must make a journey to the Sun, who removes the scar.

-To commemorate and honor the Sun's gesture, the Blackfeet have sacred Sun Dance each summer.
+To commemorate and honour the Sun's gesture, the Blackfeet have sacred Sun Dance each summer.
 In Goble's version, Star Boy becomes another star and joins his father, Morning Star, and his mother Evening Star.

 The heavens hold special significance for native people's as can be seen in such tales as Joseph Bruchac's The Story of the Milky Way, a Cherokee tale; Paul Goble's Her Seven Brothers, a Cheyenne myth about the origin of the Big Dipper; and Goble's The Lost Children, a Blackfoot story about the origin of the Pleiades.